Chewy Oatmeal Toffee Cookies

 As we roll into August, thoughts of heading back to school and the end of summer vacation come to the forefront.
 But hold your horses, we need to kick back and fully enjoy the last weeks of the season.
 I’ll be pining for these sultry dog days of summer come January.
 So today, the Sunday Supper gang is gathering around the pool for one heck of a party.
 From icy cocktails to refreshing salads and dips as well as tantalizing desserts, we have all sorts of yummy recipes to share.

 My mind went straight to desserts when contemplating my contribution, but it had to be one that would hold up sitting poolside.
 Frosted cakes and anything needing refrigeration were ruled out, but the easily portable cookie was ruled in.
-Again, I thought of those toffee and coconut laden oat cookies.
+Again, I thought of those toffee and coconut laden oat cookies and my almond oatmeal cookies with chocolate chips.
 I resisted overloading these buttery gems with extra chocolate which would turn into a melty mess from the heat of the day.
 Instead, I relied on toffee chunks for a minimal chocolate fix.
 My family might not swarm around these gems, but I promise, they are outstanding.
 Just ask Maddy.
-Add some Oatmeal Toffee Cookies to your baking list!
+Add some chewy Oatmeal Toffee Cookies to your baking list!

 Recipes for Your Next Pool Party!